London, Monday 1 October 2012: The

-The opening of Continuum Recycling, Coca-Cola Enterprises’ new £15 million joint venture recycling facility with ECO Plastics, allowed over 10.5 million clear plastic bottles from London 2012 venues to be recycled within just six weeks of disposal, saving an estimated 310 tonnes of carbon.
+The opening of Continuum Recycling, Coca-Cola European Partners’ new £15 million joint venture recycling facility with ECO Plastics, allowed over 10.5 million clear plastic bottles from London 2012 venues to be recycled within just six weeks of disposal, saving an estimated 310 tonnes of carbon.

-Key sustainability achievements delivered as part of Coca-Cola’s sponsorship of London 2012 include:
+Key sustainability achievements delivered as part of The

 “As the longest, continuous sponsor of the Olympic Movement, we knew that our sponsorship provided a one-off opportunity to accelerate many of our sustainability initiatives here in Great Britain.
 But we wanted to go even further than that and use London 2012 to encourage our suppliers, our customers and the people who enjoy our products to join us in adopting more sustainable behaviours.